-Okay: what do you think of tonnato, a creamy, tangy sauce made with anchovies, capers, and canned tuna?
+Okay: what do you think of tonnato?
 For those of you smiling—high five!
-And if your nose is wrinkled in disgust, hear me out.
-I was once in your shoes, but this umami-packed sauce is truly a cinch to make from pantry staples and tastes good on EVERYTHING.
+And if your nose is wrinkled in anchovy-hating disgust or bafflement, hear me out.
+I was once in your shoes, but this umami-packed paleo sauce is truly a cinch to make from pantry staples and tastes good on EVERYTHING.

 This classic Italian sauce is typically paired with chilled poached veal (vitello tonnato) and served as a picnic dish.
-Sadly, I almost never have poached veal lying around the house, so after I blitz a fresh batch of tonnato, I pour it on crudités, hard-boiled eggs, sliced heirloom tomatoes, poached or sous vide chicken, or steamed vegetables.
+Sadly, I almost never have poached veal lying around the house, so after I blitz a fresh batch of tonnato, I pour it on crudités (raw vegetables), hard-boiled eggs, sliced heirloom tomatoes, cooked chicken, or steamed vegetables.
 Or all of the above.

 - 1 (7-ounce) can tuna packed in olive oil, drained